Hamilton sympathises with Leclerc & concedes Bahrain win was 'definitely lucky'

 The defending world champion, who qualified third, had dropped to fourth in the early stages before working his way back up the field.

-He was second after the first pit stops, before losing the place to Sebastien Vettel as he struggled on soft tyres, describing himself as a "sitting duck" on team radio.
+He was second after the first pit stops, before losing the place to Sebastien Vettel as he struggled on soft tires, describing himself as a "sitting duck" on team radio.

 But he tussled with Vettel after the second pit stops and overtook his rival, who subsequently span and lost his front wing, the German having to recover just to salvage a fifth-placed finish behind Red Bull's Max Verstappen.